Kentico/xperience-algolia/README.md

 }
 ```

-The `Hits` object of the [search response](https://www.algolia.com/doc/api-reference/api-methods/search/?client=csharp#response) will be a list of the strongly typed objects defined by your search model (`AlgoliaSiteSearchModel` in the above example).
+The `Hits` object of the [search response](https://www.algolia.com/doc/api-reference/api-methods/search/?client=csharp#response) will be a list of the strongly typed objects defined by your search model (`SiteSearchModel` in the above example).
 Other helpful properties of the results are `NbPages` and `NbHits`.

 The properties of each hit will be populated from the Algolia index, but be sure to check for `null` values!
 For example, a property that does _not_ have the [`Retrievable`](#retrievable-attribute) attribute will not be returned and custom page type fields will only be present for results of that type.
 That is, a property named "ArticleText" will most likely be `null` for products on your site.
 You can reference the [`AlgoliaSearchModel.ClassName`](https://github.com/Kentico/xperience-algolia/blob/master/src/Models/AlgoliaSearchModel.cs#L27) property present on all indexes to check the type of the returned hit.